- Understand Optimizely's Stats Engine, its calculations, and how it affects your results

 To learn more about the importance of sample size, see our article on how long to run a test.

-If this number is over your desired significance level (by default, 90%), you can call a winner or loser based on whether the variation has positive or negative improvement.
+If this number is higher than your desired significance level (which is set to 90% by default), you can call a winner or loser based on whether the variation has positive or negative improvement.

-Optimizely’s default significance level is 90%, but that won’t be right for every organization depending on your velocity, traffic levels, and risk tolerance.
+The default significance of 90% won’t be right for every organization; that will depend on factors like velocity, traffic levels, and risk tolerance.
 We encourage customers to run experiments with statistical standards that match their business needs -- just be sure to account for your significance level as you make business decisions based on your results.

 For instance, if you have lower traffic levels it might make sense to run tests with a statistical significance of 80% so you can run more experiments.